renatabiniek/writing-room/README.md

   * As an interested visitor, I want to understand the signing up process so that I know how to join the selected event

-  * As an interested visitor, I want to be able to download the reading list so that I can get ready to join the next bookclub
+  * As an interested visitor, I want to be able to download the reading list so that I can get ready to join the C event

   * As an interested visitor, I want to be able to easily contact the site owner so that I can ask questions or share ideas